curityio/oauth-mobile-web-sso/README.md

 ## Mobile Flow

-Run either the Android or IOS app, and an unauthenticated view will be shown:
+Run the IOS app, and an unauthenticated view will be shown:

 ![unauthenticated mobile view](./doc/unauthenticated-mobile-view.png)